stochaztic/eb-randomizer/ancient_cave_tips.md

 # Strategies and Tips for EarthBound Ancient Cave

+Not all of this information is vital, but the most important information is at the beginning.

 ## Cave Layout

 * The **most important** thing to understand is the layout of the cave.
 Every “cluster” in the game (clusters explained soon) has been connected into a giant maze, divided into 9 different floors.
 There is a Shiny Spot at the end of each of the first 8 floors, and Giygas is at the end of the 9th floor.
 The goal of the game is to walk to Giygas and beat him, powering up along the way.